-- Change in Services Form Exit Form i. - ii.
+- i.
+Change in Services Formii.
+Exit Form

-Change in Services Request Form
+Change in Services Request

+Student's Name:

+Parent/Guardian's Name:

-S70 S7 Student's Name: SCHO Parent/Guardian's Name: School: Grade: Date: state Board of E potential for acc meet their educa program for thos This includes str City Schools' Gifted Education Advisory Committee has adopted the ducation's definition of gifted students as children "whose abilities and omplishment are so outstanding that they require special programs to ational needs."
-Lynchburg City Schools identifies and provides a gifted se students who are gifted in the area of specific academic aptitude.
-Udents with specific aptitudes in mathematics, the sciences, language studies, as demonstrated by advanced skills, concepts, and creative ose areas. to have a chang been identified as gifted in a specific academic area and you would like e in the services being provided to your child, please fill out this form our child's guidance counselor.
-1. Please desc gifted. ribe the academic area(s) in which you believe your child is
+School: Grade: Date:

+The Lynchburg City Schools' Gifted Education Advisory Committee has adopted the state Board of Education's definition of gifted students as children "whose abilities and potential for accomplishment are so outstanding that they require special programs to meet their educational needs."
+Lynchburg City Schools identifies and provides a gifted program for those students who are gifted in the area of specific academic aptitude.
+This includes students with specific aptitudes in mathematics, the sciences, language arts, and social studies, as demonstrated by advanced skills, concepts, and creative expression in those areas.

+If your child has been identifed as gifted in a specific academic area and you would like to have a change in the services being provided to your child, please fill out this form and return it to your child's counselor.

+1. Please describe the academic area(s) in which you believe your child is gifted.